 Reflux disease refers to the flow of acid from the stomach into the esophagus and throat.
-Normally, a number of barriers prevent this backwards flow.
-Under certain conditions however the body’s defenses cannot stop the throat from being exposed to the harmful effects of stomach acid.
+Normally, a number of barriers prevent this backward flow.
+Under certain conditions, however, the body’s defenses cannot stop the throat from being exposed to the harmful effects of stomach acid.
 In fact, flow can reach all the way up to the nose and sinuses.

 What are the common symptoms?